QY-H00/qy-h00.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year PhD student at the School of Computing, [National University of Singapore](https://nus.edu.sg/), where I am fortunate to be advised by Professor [Angela Yao](https://www.comp.nus.edu.sg/~ayao/).
 Previously, I earned my Honours Bachelor’s degree with Highest Distinction in Computer Science from the same faculty.
 My research is centered on developing **efficient and controllable visual-centric generative models**.
 I am particularly interested in understanding and modeling visual signals, as they are easy to obtain and can serve as observations of the real world with minimal inductive bias.
-If you are interested in collaboration, please feel free to [contact me](mailto:qhe@u.nus.edu).

 Before beginning my doctoral studies, I co-founded Huijian Cloud, where we developed AI agent solutions with real-world applicability, including PMS, IMS, and CRM platforms.
 The company has served clients across Mainland China, Malaysia, Thailand, and Australia.
 I was also a Fellow of [MiraclePlus](https://www.miracleplus.com/) in 2021.